AI for Treatment & Diagnostics - sponsored by Rackspace

 Prior to joining the team, Dora worked as a Senior Events Coordinator at the Royal Institution of Chartered Surveyors at Parliament Square managing conferences and high profile ministerial events.

-Sign-up to get the latest updates and opportunities from our Technology and Innovation and AI programmes.
+Sign-up to our monthly newsletter to get the latest updates and opportunities from our AI and Data Analytics Programme straight to your inbox.

 Usman joined techUK in January 2024 as Programme Manager for Artificial Intelligence.

-Prior to joining techUK, Usman worked as a policy, government affairs and public affairs professional in the advertising sector.
-He has also worked in sales and marketing and FinTech.
+Before joining techUK, Usman worked as a policy, regulatory and government/public affairs professional in the advertising sector.
+He has also worked in sales, marketing, and FinTech.

-Usman is a graduate of the London School of Economics, BPP Law School and Queen Mary University of London.
+Usman holds an MSc from the London School of Economics and Political Science (LSE), a GDL and LLB from BPP Law School, and a BA from Queen Mary University of London.

 When he isn’t working, Usman enjoys spending time with his family and friends.
 He also has a keen interest in running, reading and travelling.